 Family Psychological Services is owned and operated by Wes Crenshaw, PhD.
-After thirteen years practicing in Lawrence, Dr. Wes has a broad clientele from Douglas County and the greater Kansas City Metro who come to see him and his associate, Adrian Zelvy.
-FPS is expanding to provide more service options to our vibrant community.
-In doing so, we're building on Dr Wes' twenty-one years of experience in business and mental health service delivery to enhance what you and your family get out of treatment, from the time you make your first call to our office, until the time we shake hands and say "good-bye."
+He and his associates, Adrian Zelvy and Alicia Saucedo, see a broad clientele from Douglas County and the Kansas City Metro.
+Over the next eight to twelve months FPS will expand to provide more services in both Lawrence and at our new office in Prairie Village.
+In doing so, we're building on Dr Wes' twenty-two years of experience in business and mental health service delivery to enhance what you and your family get out of treatment, from the time you make your first call to our office, until the time we shake hands and say "good-bye."

 <---Click the photo to watch.